jsfriedman88/cleanDataProject/Codebook.md

 Column 2 is called "activity".
 It contains one of the six following activities that the subject is performing while being measured: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-Columns 3 - 85 have the motion data associated with the tests.
+Columns 3 - 79 have  motion data associated with the tests.
 These columns all contain mean and standard deviation values.
 The descriptive names for these columns are a concatenation of four components:

-The first component is one character and is either a "t" or an "f"  If the character is a "t" this is a raw data measurement.
+The first component is one character and is either a "t" or an "f"  If the character is a "t" this is a time raw data measurement.
 If the first charcter is an "f" then this value is the result of a fast fourier transform performed on the associated "t" value  (eg fBodyAccmeanX is the result of a fast fourier transform performed on tBodyAccmeanX).
 Fast fourier transforms were only performed on a subset of the "t" values so there is not a one to one correspondence